 Whether it is your toilet tub or a sink around your apartment, a clog is a minor issue that can result in major damage if not taken care of quickly.
 Try to unclog your drain with a plungers or piping cleaners.
-If you can’t resolve the issue yourself right away, be sure to reach for external help.
-A clog can cause multiple sinks along the line to backup, in your own apartment or throughout many.
-If the backup is too large, the lower unit could even end up flooding causing various degrees of damage to someone’s living space, so it is important to address this right away.
+If you can’t resolve the issue right away, reach for external help immediately.
+A clog can cause multiple sinks along the line to back up, in your own apartment or throughout many.
+If the backup is too large, the lower unit could even flood, causing various degrees of damage to someone’s living space, so it is important to address this immediately.

-Apartment dwellers can have a problem when a main water or sewer line breaks.
-These types of malfunctions often cause leaks that are hidden out of sight, so it is difficult to notice them if a serious problem occurs such as a sewage backup in an apartment unit.
-If your water pressure is suddenly much different than usual or coming out in spurts, this can be a sign of a line break somewhere in the apartment building.
+Apartment dwellers can have problems when a main water or sewer line breaks.
+These malfunctions often cause leaks hidden out of sight, so it is difficult to notice them if a serious problem occurs, such as a sewage backup in an apartment unit.
+If your water pressure is suddenly much different than usual or coming out in spurts, this can signify a line break somewhere in the apartment building.

 Apartments have a much more difficult plumbing systems, so it’s better to call a professional commercial plumber who knows what they’re doing and can get the job done right the first time at a modest price.

 If you are having apartment building plumbing problems, the commercial plumbers at Wentworth Plumbing in Hamilton, Ontario are Just a Call Away.